aslamcodes/appstreamfile/README.md

 # Appstreamfile
-A Dockerfile for AWS Image Builders Built in Go
+A Dockerfile for AWS Image Builders Built in Go.
+A declarative spec for AWS AppStream images.
+Appstreamfile defines everything that goes into an image, while your automation system handles execution.

 # Why
 AWS AppStream provides a CLI, but it only handles high-level image operations like updating stack applications or building images.
 The real pain is preparing the image itself — installers, custom scripts, environment tweaks, catalog entries, and session scripts.
 Doing this by hand or via plain scripting is messy and impossible to audit cleanly.